-The Oregon Coast Chamber Orchestra is in its fifteenth season of live concert performances.
-Presenting six concerts each season from Reedsport to Yachats, the orchestra is composed mainly of coastal residents and musicians from the Eugene area.
+The Oregon Coast Chamber Orchestra is looking forward to its sixteenth season of live concert performances this Fall.
+Presenting six or more concerts each season from Reedsport to Yachats, the orchestra is composed mainly of coastal residents and musicians from the Eugene area.
 In addition to the classics, the Orchestra has performed pop, jazz, opera, modern and even rock pieces.
 A considerable amount of original music has been written and played by members of the orchestra.

 Spring Concert 2016

 Once again Robin deVour and John Monks have assembled a program sure to entertain and satisfy all musical tastes.
 Maestro DeVour opens the concert with the bombastic march "War March of the Priests" by Felix Mendelssohn and a gay traditional Gypsy dance by Nino Maretti.
 He closes the concert with "Night and Day," a Cole Porter standard arranged by DeVour and Charlie Perkins, and "Charlotte's Web" which Charlie composed and titled for his wife.